Constantin Noica: Biography

-In October 1940 he left for Berlin as a reviewer at Sextil Pușcariu's Romanian-German Institute.

-After the war, the Soviet army remained in Romania, backing the establishment of a communist regime.
-Noica was harassed by the new regime.

-In 1949 he was sentenced by the communist authorities to 10 years of forced residence in Câmpulung-Muscel, remaining there until 1958.
-In December of that year, after making public the book History and Utopia by Emil Cioran (who had left for France), he was sentenced to 25 years of forced labor in the Jilava prison as a political prisoner, and all his possessions confiscated.
+In October 1940, he left for Berlin as a reviewer at Sextil Pușcariu's Romanian-German Institute.
+After the war, the Soviet Army remained in Romania, backing the establishment of a communist regime.
+Noica was harassed by the new regime.In 1949 he was sentenced by the communist authorities to 10 years of forced residence in Câmpulung-Muscel, remaining there until 1958.
+In December of that year, after making public the book History and Utopia by Emil Cioran (who had left for France), he was sentenced to 25 years of forced labor in the Jilava Prison as a political prisoner, and all his possessions confiscated.
 He was pardoned after 6 years as part of a general amnesty and released in August 1964.

 From 1965 he lived in Bucharest, where he was the principal researcher at the Romanian Academy's Center of Logics.
-In his two-room apartment, located in Western Drumul Taberei, he held seminars on Hegel's, Plato's and Kant's philosophy.
-Among the participants there were Sorin Vieru (his colleague at the Center of Logics), Gabriel Liiceanu and Andrei Pleșu.
+In his two-room apartment, located in Western Drumul Taberei, he held seminars on Hegel's, Plato's, and Kant's philosophy.
+Among the participants there were Sorin Vieru (his colleague at the Center of Logics), Gabriel Liiceanu, and Andrei Pleșu.

 In 1975 he retired and went to live in Păltiniș, near Sibiu, where he remained for the next 12 years, until his death on 4 December 1987.
 He was buried at the nearby hermitage, having left behind numerous philosophical essays.

-In 1988 Constantin Noica was posthumously awarded the Herder Prize, and in 1990, after the fall of communism in Romania, he was accepted as a posthumous member of the Romanian Academy.
+In 1988 Constantin Noica was posthumously awarded the Herder Prize, and in 1990, after the fall of communism in Romania, he was inducted as a posthumous member of the Romanian Academy.